 2d Battalion, 4th Marines deployed in April 2018, in support of Marine Rotational Force-Darwin 18.2.
 In early May 2018, Fox and Golf companies detached from the Battalion to train in various training areas throughout Eastern Australia.
 Fox Company participated in exercise BATTLEGROUP WARFIGHTER, HAMEL, and DIAMOND STRIKE in the Shoalwater Bay Training Area.
 Of note, was the bilateral training occurring during Exercise HAMEL, which occurred during the 100 year anniversary of the Battle of Hamel in WWI.
 Golf Company participated in four significant exercises to include, SOUTHERN JACKAROO, CARABAROO, GREEN STRIKE, and GREEN JOKER.
 Golf Company also completed Jungle Warfare Training in Tully, Australia.
 Fox Company returned to Darwin, Australia to join Echo and Weapons Company in the conduct of Exercise KOOLENDONG in the Mount Bundey Training Area.
 2d Battalion, 4th Marines returned to California in October 2018.

 From 26 February to 15 May 2019, Echo and Golf Companies deployed to the US-Mexico border and conducted security operations in support of the United States Border Patrol.
 In a combined effort, the SPOT reports and multi-agency coordination from both companies led to the apprehension of over 4,000 illegal immigrants.

-The battalion is currently preparing for a 2020 deployment as the Ground Combat Element of the 31st MEU.
+The battalion recently completed a deployment from June to November 2020 with the 31st MEU as the Ground Combat Element for the Fall Patrol with the 31st MEU.